mehran-mousavi/Adb-AppManager-GUI/README.md

 ![Preview](preview.png)

 Android App Manager is a Python-based GUI application that allows users to manage their Android applications via ADB (Android Debug Bridge).
-It provides functionality to list, disable, and enable applications.
+It provides functionality to list, search , disable, enable and uninstall applications.

 ## Features

 - List all installed applications on your Android device.
 - Disable any application.
 - Enable any application.
+- Uninstall any application.
 - Search for applications.

 ## Requirements

 - Python 3.x
-- Tkinter
-- ttkthemes
+- PyQt5
 - ADB installed and set in PATH

 ## Usage